charberg/CSA/documentation/README.txt

 Other Notes:

- - This program has been tested in Google Chrome & Morzilla Firefox webbrowsers.
+ - This program has been tested in Google Chrome & Mozilla Firefox webbrowsers.